Cut-Down de Bruijn Sequences: Cut-down DB sequences for

 \end{result}

-Interestingly, the original presentation of $g'_3$ is described as a UC-successor for $k$-ary strings with weight less than or equal to some fixed $w$.
+Interestingly, the original presentation of {\sc PCR3}$_k$ is described as a UC-successor for $k$-ary strings with weight less than or equal to some fixed $w$.
 However, we choose to apply the restriction separately from the successor as we additionally must consider the periods of the cycles.

-The biggest challenge when extending to larger alphabets is that the ``cycle-joining'' approach may no longer correspond to a simple spanning tree of underlying cycles using conjugate pairs.
-Instead, several cycles which have common substrings of length $n{-}1$ can be joined in a cyclic fashion.
-As an example, see Figure~\ref{fig:T43} which illustrates how $g'_3$ joins PCR cycles for $n=3$ and $k=4$ to obtain the de Bruijn sequence
+The challenge when extending to larger alphabets is that the cycle-joining approach may no longer apply disjoint conjugate pairs.
+Instead, several cycles which have common substrings of length $n{-}1$ can be joined in a cyclic fashion; the same string can belong to more than one conjugate pair used during the cycle-joining process.
+As an example, see Figure~\ref{fig:T43} which illustrates how {\sc PCR3}$_k$ joins PCR cycles for $n=3$ and $k=4$ to obtain the DB sequence

+As a specific example of how {\sc PCR3}$_k$ joins cycles, consider the cycles $[003]$, $[031]$, $[032]$, and $[033]$.
+Consider a UC that has joined $[003]$ but none of the other listed cycles.
+Then $[031]$ is joined via the conjugate pair (003, 103).
+Subsequently, $[032]$ is joined via the conjugate pair (003, 203), and finally $[033]$ is joined via the conjugate pair (003, 303).
+Observe that 003 is used in all three conjugate pairs.
+This leads to the substring \blue{003303203103} highlighted in the above DB sequence obtained via repeated application of Lemma~\ref{thm:concat}.
+Starting from 003, the cycles are visited in the order [003], [033], [032], [031] as illustrated in Figure~\ref{fig:T43}.